-Ephesians chapter 4 is quite simple to understand in a cursory sense; but even though it is pretty straightforward instruction, it contains at least five profound truths that are both essential to spiritual maturity and important to thoroughly understand.
-Notice one of them in particular, the topic of this week’s Bible study, in Ephesians 4:26–27:
+Ephesians chapter 4 is quite simple to understand in a cursory sense, containing fairly straightforward instruction.
+At least five profound truths in this chapter are both essential to spiritual maturity and important to thoroughly understand.
+Notice in particular, the topic of this Bible study in Ephesians 4:26–27:

 Be angry, and yet do not sin; do not let the sun go down on your anger, and do not give the devil an opportunity.

 The second half of Ephesians addresses the behavior of the believer.
-Paul lists in shotgun fashion five put-off/ put-on characteristics that need to characterize all believers.
+Paul lists in shotgun fashion five “put-off and put-on” characteristics that need to characterize all believers.
 The practice (or lack of practice) of each of these five qualities relates to the respective health or illness of the body of Christ.
 In other words, your and my obedience to these behavioral commands directly impacts not only the unity of the body of Christ in our churches back home and the communities in which we live, but the health of the body of Christ in the political arena as well.
-Accordingly, after one is saved (Paul deals with that subject heavily in chapters 1 to 3, the positional truths portion of the epistle) he or she is to live in conformity to these following five practical imperatives:
+Accordingly, after we are saved (Paul deals with the subject of salvation heavily in chapters 1 to 3, the positional truths portion of the epistle), we are to live in conformity to these following five practical imperatives:

-2. Put off selfish anger for righteous anger
+- Put off selfish anger and put on righteous anger.

-4. Put off unwholesome talk and edify others
+- Put off unwholesome talk and put on edifying others.

-5. Put off bitterness and malice and show love
+- Put off bitterness and malice and put on showing love.

-In this study we will concentrate on No. 2, anger.
-There are four powerful insights about anger that I want us to glean from this week’s passage (4:26–27).
-Those truths make up this week’s outline:
+In this study we will concentrate on the second imperative, anger.
+I want us to glean four powerful insights about anger from Ephesians 4:26–27.
+Those truths make up the following outline:

 II.
 THE SANCTION OF ANGER

-Psalm 69:9: For zeal for Your house has consumed me, and the reproaches of those who reproach You have fallen on me.
+For zeal for Your house has consumed me, and the reproaches of those who reproach You have fallen on me (Psalm 69:9).

-Psalm 119:53: Burning indignation has seized me because of the wicked, who forsake Your law.
+Burning indignation has seized me because of the wicked, who forsake Your law (Psalm 119:53).

 No soldier in active service entangles himself in the affairs of everyday life, so that he may please the one who enlisted him as a soldier.

-Jesus, too, was such a warrior.
+Jesus was also such a warrior.
 In Mark 3:5 He expressed righteous anger over the Pharisees’ reactionary condemnation of His healing the man with the withered hand.
 Why?
-Jesus had performed this miracle on the Sabbath and He was appropriately angered over the Pharisees’ outlandish alterations of biblical commandments.
+Jesus had performed this miracle on the Sabbath, and He was appropriately angered over the Pharisees’ outlandish alterations of biblical commandments.
 In addition, Jesus cleansed God’s temple of the moneychangers not just once, but twice (cf. John 2:15, Matthew 21:12).
 Why?
-“When the holiness of God and His worship was at stake, Jesus took fast and furious action.”2 So should every believer who is a mature, avid follower of Christ when blatant, unrepentant wrong exists.
+“When the holiness of God and His worship was at stake, Jesus took fast and furious action.”3 So should every believer who is a mature, avid follower of Christ take action when blatant, unrepentant wrong exists.
 As believers, we are God’s appointed ambassadors (cf. 2 Corinthians 5:20) whom He expects to uphold and defend His righteousness in a fallen world.
 Such action is in keeping with the Matthew 5 concepts of salt and light.
 Being an ambassador has a lot to do with upholding truth.

-Conversely, a lack of anger over sin is a statement about one’s moral apathy.
-It is an admission of spiritual laxity and immaturity.
+Conversely, a lack of anger over sin is a statement about a person’s moral apathy—an admission of spiritual laxity and immaturity.

-On a personal note, it is this passage in part combined with a broader understanding of Scripture, that has over the years formed in me a righteous anger over the misuse of Scripture, and over the diminution of the Gospel’s acknowledged authority in the capital communities of America.
+On a personal note, the Ephesians 4 passage, combined with a broader understanding of Scripture, has over the years formed in me a righteous anger over the misuse of Scripture and over the diminution of the gospel’s acknowledged authority in the capitol communities of America.
 Contending for the faith ( Jude 3) should be a part of every believer’s life; any believer who is not willing to wage battles for what is right is not worthy of his or her calling.
-One Christian lyricist put it best, “The mark of a godly man is what he is fighting for…”
+One Christian lyricist put it best, “The mark of a godly man…is what he is fighting for.…”

-There is a time and place for vengeful anger.
-But it is reserved for God’s institution of government.
-Vengeful anger is never to be executed by an individual; he hasn’t the biblical right per 1 Thessalonians 5:15, which states, See that no one repays another with evil for evil… and Romans 12:19, which states, Never take your own revenge, beloved, but leave room for the wrath of God, for it is written, “Vengeance is mine, I will repay,” says the Lord.
+There is a time and place for vengeful anger, but it is reserved for God’s institution of government.
+Vengeful anger is never to be executed by an individual; no person has the biblical right per 1 Thessalonians 5:15, which states, See that no one repays another with evil for evil… and Romans 12:19, which states, Never take your own revenge, beloved, but leave room for the wrath of God, for it is written, “Vengeance is mine, I will repay,” says the Lord.

 In summary of this portion of the passage, “Paul is placing a moral obligation on believers to be angry as the occasion requires.”4 Accordingly, it is biblical for believers to be angry as long as that anger stems from a selfless, righteous response to scripturally explicit error and/or injustice.5

-If this is the motive that underlies the Christian activist who, in earnest, desires to change policy for the sake of God’s glory and the betterment of the country, then he or she should be loudly applauded by all believers!
+If this is the motive that underlies the Christian activist who earnestly desires to change policy for the sake of God’s glory and the betterment of the country, then he or she should be loudly applauded by all believers!
 These are those who are motivated by a righteous indignation and possess a proper understanding of this scriptural concept.

 Learn to Manage It in Yourself

-Proverbs 29:11 A fool always loses his temper, but a wise man holds it back.
+A fool always loses his temper, but a wise man holds it back (Proverbs 29:11).

-Ecclesiastes 7:9 Do not be eager in your heart to be angry, for anger resides in the bosom of fools.
+Do not be eager in your heart to be angry, for anger resides in the bosom of fools (Ecclesiastes 7:9).

-1 Timothy 2:8 Therefore I want the men in every place to pray, lifting up holy hands, without wrath and dissension.
+Therefore I want the men in every place to pray, lifting up holy hands, without wrath and dissension (1 Timothy 2:8).

-Titus 1:7 For the overseer must be above reproach as God’s steward, not self-willed, not quick-tempered,
+For the overseer must be above reproach as God’s steward, not self-willed, not quick-tempered .… (Titus 1:7).

-James 1:19 This you know, my beloved brethren.
-But everyone must be quick to hear, slow to speak and slow to anger;
+This you know, my beloved brethren.
+But everyone must be quick to hear, slow to speak and slow to anger ( James 1:19).

 Learn to Manage It in Others

-Proverbs 15:1 A gentle answer turns away wrath, but a harsh word stirs up anger.
+A gentle answer turns away wrath, but a harsh word stirs up anger (Proverbs 15:1).

-Proverbs 15:18 A hot-tempered man stirs up strife, but the slow to anger calms a dispute.
+A hot-tempered man stirs up strife, but the slow to anger calms a dispute (Proverbs 15:18).

-Proverbs 29:8 Scorners set a city aflame, but wise men turn away anger.
+Scorners set a city aflame, but wise men turn away anger (Proverbs 29:8).

 Avoid People Given Over to It

-Proverbs 22:24 Do not associate with a man given to anger; or go with a hot-tempered man.
+Do not associate with a man given to anger; or go with a hot-tempered man (Proverbs 22:24).

-Proverbs 29:22 An angry man stirs up strife, and a hot-tempered man abounds in transgression.
+An angry man stirs up strife, and a hot-tempered man abounds in transgression (Proverbs 29:22).